Message Exchange Patterns

 Illustration depicting the concepts described in the surrounding text.

-Now that you know the basics of messaging, let's move on to What are Event Brokers?.
+Now that you know the basics of messaging, let's move on to What Are Event Brokers?.